igsr/gca_1000genomes_website/faq.md

 ## {{page.title}}

-This is the 1000 Genomes FAQ.
+This is the FAQ from the 1000 Genomes Project.
 This list of questions is not exhaustive.
 If you have any other questions you can't find the answer to please email [info@1000genomes.org](mailto:info@1000genomes.org) to ask.

 {% assign sorted_faq = (site.faq | sort: 'title') %}
 {% for faq in sorted_faq %}